sights of the town

-János Thorma, the famous painter artist was born is Kiskunhalas, who established the painter school of Nagybánya.
+János Thorma, the famous artist was born is Kiskunhalas, he established the painter school of Nagybánya.
 The museum which is named after him belongs to the eldest museums of Hungary.

 The number of the unrival exhibition is more, than 88 thousands, which are mainly ethnographic and local histroical pieces, but the exhibition contains also pieces in the art of crafts.
 Besides the painting collection the document library, the libraray and photo gallery are also significant.

 - Thorma gallery where the signficant paintings of the painter can be found.

 - Halas the Kiskun market town, which reviews the history of the town from the 17.th to 20.th century.